The Tribuna of the Uffizi (Zoffany): Sculptures and other

 Many of the ancient sculptures painted by Zoffany can be identified, although few remain on their 18th century locations today.
-(The Medici's Roman statues stand in the main corridors of the Uffizi Gallery, except those which are still in the Tribuna.
-The smaller works are now in the collections of the Museo Archeologico Nazionale and the Museo Bargello in Florence).
+The Medici's Roman statues stand in the main corridors of the Uffizi Gallery, except those which are still in the Tribuna room in the Uffizi.
+The smaller works are now in the collections of the National Archaeological Museum and the Bargello in Florence.